-Mark Ostrau assists technology companies in acquisitions, licenses and other technology-related commercial transactions and advises clients on a wide variety of antitrust, foreign investment review and other regulatory issues.
+Mark assists technology companies in acquisitions, licenses and other technology-related commercial transactions, and advises clients on a wide variety of antitrust, foreign investment review and other regulatory issues.

 Mark's practice includes regularly representing clients before various government antitrust agencies in connection with the U.S. Hart-Scott-Rodino Act and other antitrust aspects of acquisitions worldwide.
-He has personally handled several hundred filings with the Federal Trade Commission and Department of Justice antitrust sections specifically responsible for technology matters, including many of the most significant recent transactions in the industry, such as Cisco System’s acquisition of Scientific Atlanta, Symantec’s acquisition of Veritas Software, Macromedia’s sale to Adobe Systems, Data Domain's sale to EMC, King Digital Entertainment’s sale to Activision Blizzard, Spansion’s merger with Cypress Semiconductor and Concur’s sale to SAP.
-He has managed numerous HSR “second requests” and related foreign investigations involving market concentration, technology and IP issues, including matters such as Adobe/Macromedia, Cooper/Ocular Sciences, Cadence/CCT, Microsoft/Intuit, and VeriSign/Thawte.
+He has handled several hundred filings with the Federal Trade Commission and Department of Justice antitrust sections specifically responsible for technology matters, including many of the most significant recent transactions in the industry, such as Cisco Systems' acquisition of Scientific Atlanta, Symantec’s acquisition of Veritas Software, Macromedia’s acquisition o Adobe Systems, Data Domain's acquisition by EMC, King Digital’s acquisition by Activision Blizzard, Spansion’s merger with Cypress Semiconductor and Concur’s acquisition by SAP.
+He has managed numerous HSR “second requests” and related foreign investigations involving market concentration, technology and IP issues, including matters such as Adobe/Macromedia, Cooper/Ocular Sciences, Cadence/CCT, Microsoft/Intuit and VeriSign/Thawte.
 Mark has also represented numerous domestic and foreign clients in connection with matters before the Committee on Foreign Investment in the United States.